Captsi/MMM-UKTide/README.md

 	}
 },
 ```

+## Functions
+The tides will show the next "LinesToShow" tides from midnight.
+As the tide passes it will dim in intensity.
+You can change the text of the tidal event, and the colour of that text.

 ## Custom CSS
 You may want to edit your custom CSS to get the formatting the way you want it.
 I made sure the left hand areas were left justified, just to line things up, and made the text 24 point, but everyone will want something different.
 Have a good time experimenting.